chrispsheehan/terragrunt-deploy/README.md

 In some cases it may be necessary to deploy from a temporary branch.

 To add one run the below.
 This example allows `some-temp-branch` to deploy from `dev`.
+Select branch on manual trigger in UI at `/actions/workflows/deploy_dev.yml`.

 ```sh
 TEMP_DEPLOY_BRANCH=some-temp-branch just init dev
 ```

+To setup automatic deployments on push.
 Add the branch name to `.github/workflows/deploy_dev.yml` as below.
-Or select branch on manual trigger in UI at `/actions/workflows/deploy_dev.yml`.

 ```yaml
 on: